sampson-chen/sack/README.md

 Additional features / functionalities to be implemented:

+- Implement support for other editors (emacs, sublimeText etc)
 - Functionality for deleting a profile
 - Functionality for searching for multiple directories
-- Add information about profiles to README.md
 - Check that the user has ~/bin in their path
 - Add a check in `install_sack.sh` to also install ack if it's not already on the system.
-- Do decrement count for the little beginner msg (leaving this feature out for now)
+- Finish implementation for a decrement count for the beginner msg so it displays a certain number of times at the start
-- Need to test partial results - could implement a check for how many matches the partial has, if it's more than 1, then cycle through them all until an exact one is found
+- (Suggest a feature that you want for sack!)